 \textbf{CCDR}~\cite{CCDR} performs both single-domain contrasting and cross-domain contrasting.
 For the single-domain contrasting, it samples two subgraphs of each node to generate two node representations.
 Then the MI between these two representations is maximized.
 For the cross-domain contrasting, It maximizes the MI between the representations of the same node in the source domain and the target domain.
 Besides, to extract more cross-domain knowledge between unaligned nodes, CCDR maximizes the MI between the representation of an aligned node in the source domain and the representations of its target-domain neighbors.

 \textbf{ML-SAT}~\cite{ML-SAT} studies the multi-scenario problem, which can be viewed as a multi-domain recommendation problem.
 Moreover, it only performs the cross-domain contrasting between two different scenarios.
-It treats the representations of the same users/items in different domains as positive pairs and representations of other users/items in both scenarios as negative pairs. \textbf{DR-MTCDR}~\cite{DR_MTCDR} only performs sing-domain contrasting.
+It treats the representations of the same users/items in different domains as positive pairs and representations of other users/items in both scenarios as negative pairs.

+\textbf{DR-MTCDR}~\cite{DR_MTCDR} only performs sing-domain contrasting.
 It augments the user-item graph in each domain by edge/node dropout.
 For each domain, it generates $K$ channel node representations.
 For each channel, MI between representations of the same node is maximized.

-\textbf{Group Recommendation.} To improve group recommendation performance, \textbf{S$^2$-HHGR}~\cite{zhangDoubleScaleSelfSupervisedHypergraph2021} builds a hierarchical hypergraph based on the user-item, group-item, and user-group interactions.
+\textbf{Group Recommendation.} Group recommendation aims to recommend items that can fulfill the preferences of a collective of users.
+To improve group recommendation performance, \textbf{S$^2$-HHGR}~\cite{zhangDoubleScaleSelfSupervisedHypergraph2021} builds a hierarchical hypergraph based on the user-item, group-item, and user-group interactions.
 It applies double-scale node dropout strategies including coarse- and fine-grained dropout on the hypergraph.
 The former drops users in all groups.
 The latter only drops some nodes in a specific group while other groups still contain these users.
 It performs node self-discrimination on the coarse- and fine-grained user representations as follows: